pusher/pusher-http-ruby/README.md

     Pusher.http_proxy = 'http://(user):(password)@(host):(port)'

+By default API requests are made over HTTP.
+HTTPS can be used by setting

+    Pusher.encrypted = true

 ### Instantiating a Pusher client

 Sometimes you may have multiple sets of API keys, or want different configuration in different parts of your application.
 In these scenarios, a pusher `client` may be configured: